-Recommend that the CAC recommend that the VCE Board approve the proposed 2024 VCE legislative platform outlining policy, legislative and regulatory issues and positions VCE would take on them.
+Approve the proposed 2024 VCE Legislative Platform outlining policy, legislative and regulatory issues and guides positions VCE would take on them.

 Background

 At the July 8, 2020 Board Meeting, the VCE Board of Directors adopted VCE's first legislative platform.
 Each year, VCE updates the legislative platform in advance of the next legislative session to reflect ongoing and new legislative priorities.
 It serves as a guide for legislative engagement and is based on positions that VCE has taken on past legislation, as well as the principles set forth in VCE's Vision Statement, Strategic Plan, and Environmental Justice Statement.
 The Legislative Platform, however, does not limit VCE's engagement in new legislative or regulatory issues that may impact VCE and are not included in the Platform.